qriouslad/basic-wordpress-docker/README.md

 ## Sources

 This simple configuration is based on [an official Docker documentation](https://docs.docker.com/compose/wordpress/#define-the-project) and [a docker tutorial by @tatemz](https://medium.com/@tatemz/local-wordpress-development-with-docker-3-easy-steps-a7c375366b9).
+More info on the various aspects of the configuration file and docker itself can be found at: https://torquemag.io/2016/08/docker-local-wordpress-development/